SixdegreeLab/MasteringChainAnalytics/en/ch11/ch11-useful-queries-part3.md

-# Common query part3: custom data, number sequence, array, JSON, etc
+# Useful query part3: custom data, number sequence, array, JSON, etc

-In the first two parts of common queries, we introduce some common query methods such as price query, holder, and holding balance of ERC20 tokens, respectively.
+In the first two parts of common queries, we introduced some common query methods such as price query, holder, and holding balance of ERC20 tokens.
 In this section, we'll look at some other common queries.

 ##  Custom data table using CTE

 Dune V2 does not currently support user-custom tables and views.
 For some data from external sources or a small amount of manually curated data, we can consider using CTE to generate a custom list of data within the query.
-It can support custom CTE tables with thousands of rows with only a few fields, and that they will execute successfully as long as they do not exceed the maximum size of the Dune query request.
+It can support custom CTE tables with thousands of rows with only a few fields and that they will execute successfully as long as they do not exceed the maximum size of the Dune query request.
 There are two ways to customize CTE tables:

 Example of the first syntax:
 ``` sql